pronoiac/the-manual/the-manual.md

 If you already think you are a great singer and a well happening front person, then we have a problem.
 It means you will have the sort of ego that will render it totally impossible for you to be objective about everything else that has got to be done.
 Singers have historically made the worst producers of their own work.
-The reason for this is simply that singers have to become so emotionally involved in their performance it cancels out any sort of over view.
+The reason for this is simply that singers have to become so emotionally involved in their performance it cancels out any sort of overview.
 At the very least they need a musical partner that can give them some direction.
 If a singer was able to have this calculated view of their own work the end product would undoubtedly come over as cold and empty.